-- Heat milk to lukewarm, between 100-115°F. Any higher and the yeast could die.
+- Heat milk to lukewarm, between 100-115°F. Any hotter and the yeast could die.
 I always use an instant-read thermometer to be sure.

-- Add sugar, butter, salt and eggs to yeast mixture and thoroughly combine.
+- Add sugar, butter, salt, and eggs to yeast mixture and thoroughly combine.

-- If kneading by hand, add all 4 cups of flour and stir or mix with your hands until dough has come together enough to knead.
+- If kneading by hand, add all 4 cups of flour and stir or mix with your hands until the dough has come together enough to knead.
 Place dough on a lightly floured clean surface and knead for 5-10 minutes until dough is smooth and elastic, adding more flour as needed to prevent sticking.

 - If desired, lightly mix or knead in raisins and pecans.

-- Spread softened butter all over rolled out dough and then sprinkle evenly with brown sugar and cinnamon.
+- Spread softened butter all over the rolled out dough and then sprinkle evenly with brown sugar and cinnamon.

 - Starting with the side closest to you, begin rolling the dough tightly to the top edge.
 Pinch the top edge to the dough roll, and then roll over the roll so that the pinched edge is now on the bottom.